ikjordan/ABIE/README.md

 9. A CUDA MSVC 2019 solution is also provided.
 Adding a CUDA aware build option to MSVC precludes that solution being loaded on a system where CUDA is not installed.
 Therefore two solutions are provided `ABIE` and `ABIE_CUDA`.
 CUDA is enabled in `ABIE_CUDA` when the `GPU` preprocessor directive is added
 10. The CUDA version that uses shared local memory, which was removed from the original repository, has been fixed, and is now the default.
-The global memory version from the repository can be re-enabled via a compile flag.
+The global memory version from the repository can be selected via a compile flag, comment out `USE_SHARED` from `common.h`
 Note that the CUDA implementation has only been tested under Windows
-11. A third MSVC solution supports OpenCL (`ABIE_OpenCL`).
-The OpenCL version uses shared local memory, and executes in similar speed to the shared memory CUDA implementation on my PC.
-It has also been tested on Intel and AMD processors, and under Linux.
-For reference, an OpenCL global memory version is also provided and can be enabled via a compile flag.
+11. A third MSVC solution, `ABIE_OpenCL`, supports OpenCL.
+The OpenCL version uses shared local memory and executes at a similar speed to the shared memory CUDA implementation.
+It has also been tested on Intel and AMD graphics cards, and under Linux.
+For reference, an OpenCL global memory version is also provided and can be selected by removing `USE_SHARED` from `common.h`
 OpenCL is enabled when the `OPENCL` preprocessor directive is added
 12. ABIE uses C Variable Length Arrays (VLA), which are not supported by the MSVC compiler (MSVC is not completely C99 compliant).
 Therefore the LLVM (`clang-cl`) tool chain is used with Visual Studio 2019
 13. The `clang-cl` compiler does support OpenMP, but the required DLL is not installed automatically. `libomp.dll`